I first want to state that everything I’m going to write about is my personal opinion based on my own experiences, and how I perceive my universe.

 You have to start viewing yourself as a God/Goddess, understanding who you really are, and how reality works, in order to really start to see evidence of this for yourself.
 Or else you’ll just be stuck behind the illusory veil.
 You might go back and forth between “they’re over there” to “oh wait no, they are only me”.
 And that’s okay, because this takes some time to getting used to.

 I have been studying Quantum Mechanics, as well as the concept of God-consciousness and spirituality, for almost 10 years now.
 Although reading and learning is great, the only thing you can truly believe, is what you experience for your own self.

 I strongly do believe that nothing and no one exists outside of our conscious awareness.
 That the minute we stop perceiving and observing of a thing or a person, it isn’t tangible or real- only a mere possibility.
 A possibility that can become another one of your “now” moments (since the only moment that exists is now, and not a past or future), and can be made alive— if you focus on it enough to the point where you start to believe in it.
 In other words, if you manifest it.

 This is why when it comes to third party situations, I usually tell people that you do not need to be fearful of anything.
 There is no one doing anything with anyone, or being with them, outside of you.
 It is not tangible in your reality, if you aren’t projecting that scene out in that moment.
-It’s not like you are in your house, sitting here reading this article, and they are out there separate from you, doing their own thing, and being their own person.

 Again, you can believe that there are other people out there doing their own thing, and so you are going to generate the illusion of that.
 You’ll start to see evidence of people doing things that seems so solid and separate from you, and instead of understanding it isn’t real, you’ll probably start to panic, react, and question things.
 More on this later.